annashipman/annashipman.github.io/_posts/2019-12-22-what-got-you-here.md

 As a leader, you often know a lot about a piece of work, maybe more than the person you've delegated it to, and when they tell you your ideas for how to do it, you may try and add some value by suggesting an improvement to their plan.

 However this is counter-productive because it is demotivating.
-"You may have improved the content of my idea by 5 per cent, but you've reduced my commentment to executing it by 50 per cent, because you've taken away my ownership of the idea... and I walk out of your office less enthused than when I went in."
+"You may have improved the content of my idea by 5 per cent, but you've reduced my commitment to executing it by 50 per cent, because you've taken away my ownership of the idea... and I walk out of your office less enthused than when I went in."

 He tells a story about someone he coached who developed the habit of taking a breath before replying to anything, and once they'd got into that habit, they realised half of what they had been about to say was not actually worth saying.

 ## Make sure you are clear about your goals

 When are you in a hurry?
 All the time.
 So it is all the more important to make sure you know why you are doing what you are doing.

 You will always feel too busy or overcommitted.

-(This reminded me of something I heard ages ago which I've found useful for things like agreeing (or not!) to do conference talks: don’t agree to do anything you wouldn’t do tomorrow.
+(This reminded me of something I heard ages ago which I've found useful for things like agreeing – or not! – to do conference talks: don’t agree to do anything you wouldn’t do tomorrow.
 Because one day it will be tomorrow.)

 He says part of being an effective leader is setting up systems to measure everything.
 That’s how you know how you are doing.

 ## Retention is about relationships

-He talks about keeping people; “we would have done anything to keep her happy, we wanted to keep her”.
+He talks about retaining good people and tells a story about changing someone's role: "we would have done anything to keep her happy, we wanted to keep her".

 Your relationship with top talent is a strategic alliance rather than an employment contract.

-Also, he says that Hawthorn found people work better if they believe their boss cares about their welfare.
+Relatedly, he says that the Hawthorne effect is not just that people work better when the boss is watching, but also "it's the reason entire factory floors work harder with greater morale when they see their bosses care about their welfare".

 ## Ask for feedback often